Learn about our objectives and vison for the future of Canada, Australia, New Zealand & the United Kingdom

 CANZUK International endeavours to promote greater cooperation amongst the CANZUK countries with respect to foreign policy, defence and intelligence gathering.

 The ‘Five Eyes’ (FVEY) agreement between Canada, Australia, New Zealand, the United Kingdom and the United States of America has been highly effective in gathering signals, military and human intelligence.
-It provides a useful starting point for a more comprehensive diplomatic alliance for the nations of the CANZUK Group, which would compliment the work of the North Atlantic Treaty Organisation (NATO) and the United Nations Security Council (UNSC).
-An association comprising Canada, Australia, New Zealand and the United Kingdom would enjoy a more balanced relationship with the United States.
-Collectively, these countries could be global rather than merely regional players in the geopolitical arena.
+It provides a useful starting point for a more comprehensive diplomatic alliance between the CANZUK nations which would compliment the work of the North Atlantic Treaty Organisation (NATO) and the United Nations Security Council (UNSC).
+An association comprising Canada, Australia, New Zealand and the United Kingdom would enjoy a more balanced relationship with the United States, and collectively, these countries could be global rather than merely regional players in the geopolitical arena.

-In concrete terms, the existing dialogue between viceregal representatives and the judiciary of the CANZUK Group should be encouraged.
+In concrete terms, the existing dialogue between viceregal representatives and the judiciary of the CANZUK countries should be encouraged.
 This initiative could build upon meetings that already occur between the Governors-General of the various Commonwealth realms every two years.
-The joint decision to revise the royal succession laws through the Perth Agreement of 2011 is a good example of effective collaboration in regard to matters of constitutional law.
+The joint decision to revise the royal succession laws through the Perth Agreement of 2011 is a good example of effective collaboration in regards to matters of constitutional law.